Events

 Annual UW-Madison Karate Tournament

-Every fall, the Madison Japanese Karate Club holds a tournament open to traditional karate practitioners - adults above the age of 18.
+Every fall, the Madison Japanese Karate Club holds a tournament open to traditional karate practitioners - adults above the age of 18, and youths 6 to 17.
 Our goal is to provide everyone with a fun, safe and exciting opportunity to enhance our karate training.

-We have divisions based on rank in the following events:
+We have adult divisions based on rank in the following events:

 • Individual kata (mixed men and women)